 Dentistry – Sole Proprietorship, Professional Corporation, or PLLC?
 And What’s an S-Corp Anyway?

-It’s important to note that the term legal entity simply means a business with legal standing in the eyes of the state.
-Each dental entity operates under a different set of legal and tax requirements, and again, it’s an important decision but choosing one doesn’t have to be daunting.
+It’s important to note that the term “legal entity” simply means a business with legal standing in the eyes of the state.
+Each dental entity operates under a different set of legal and tax requirements.
+It’s an important decision, but choosing one doesn’t have to be daunting.
 Read on for an outline and guide to the four common legal entities for dentistry and other medical professionals.